F type Adelaide tram

 The F type Adelaide tram was a class of 84 bogie, drop centre, combination trams built between 1921 and 1929 for the Municipal Tramways Trust (MTT).
-All bar three were built by A Pengelly & Co, Adelaide with 262, 283 and 284 being built by the MTT's Hackney workshops.
-The first 50 were built as the F type, while the last 34 were classified as the F1 type, the latter having an all steel as opposed to partly wooden underframe.
-Some remained in service until the network closed in November 1958.
+All but three were built by A. Pengelley & Co, Adelaide; 262, 283 and 284 were built by the MTT's Hackney workshops.
+The first 50 were built as the F type and the last 34 were classified as the F1 type, having an all steel as opposed to partly wooden underframe.
+Some remained in service until the street network closed in November 1958.